aijyo/event_emitter/README.md

 fix me up
 1) Didn't support callback with return value, because I'm cannot find a suitable way to distinguish between "void emit(const EventType& eventid, Ret& value, Args&& ... args)"

-2) Because use of std::move to pas the param, param pass to the event emit cannot use anymore...
-   It is recommended to send a temporary parameter to call emit func.

 Example: